 Qualcomm Debuts Dragonwing MBM715 and MBM415

-Qualcomm introduced the Dragonwing Mobile Broadband Multimedia (MBM) family, a pair of 4-nm system-on-chips for interactive broadband devices.
-Reporting by AllAboutCircuits and Mobigyaan describes a premium MBM715 and a mainstream MBM415 that combine sub-6 GHz 5G, Wi-Fi (including Wi-Fi 7 on the MBM715), imaging, audio, display, and on-device AI acceleration.
-AllAboutCircuits reports the MBM715 supports Wi-Fi 7 with 320 MHz channels and 4K QAM for a peak local wireless throughput of 5.8 Gbps, and a peak cellular downlink of 4.2 Gbps.
-CNX-Software and TelecomLead provide detailed specs including a Kryo CPU up to 2.8 GHz on the MBM715, triple 12-bit Spectra ISP with up to 200 MP capture, and a Hexagon-class AI engine aimed at running local generative models per multiple reports.
+Qualcomm introduced the Dragonwing Mobile Broadband Multimedia (MBM) family, a pair of 4-nm system-on-chips for interactive broadband devices such as smart displays, retail kiosks, and AI assistant hubs.
+Reporting by AllAboutCircuits and CNX-Software describes a premium MBM715 and a mainstream MBM415 that combine sub-6 GHz 5G, Wi-Fi, imaging, audio, display, GPU, and on-device AI acceleration on a single die.
+AllAboutCircuits reports the MBM715 supports Wi-Fi 7 with 320 MHz channels and 4K QAM for a peak local wireless throughput of 5.8 Gbps and a peak cellular downlink of 4.2 Gbps, plus a Kryo CPU up to 2.8 GHz, an Adreno GPU driving WQHD+ at 144 Hz, and a triple 12-bit Spectra ISP capturing up to 200 MP.
+A Hexagon-class AI engine is presented as able to host on-device large language models.
+The lower-power MBM415 uses Wi-Fi 6E and modem-side 'AI-Enhanced Signal Boost' rather than generative inference.
+Qualcomm has not disclosed pricing, volume timing, or partner devices.

 What happened

-Qualcomm unveiled the Dragonwing Mobile Broadband Multimedia (MBM) family, a new 4-nanometer SoC lineup for interactive broadband devices, according to reporting by TelecomLead and AllAboutCircuits.
-The family debuts with two SKUs, the premium MBM715 and the mainstream MBM415, both intended for smart displays, retail kiosks, service terminals, and similar connected devices per Mobigyaan and CNX-Software.
-Multiple outlets describe the platforms as integrating cellular, Wi-Fi, multimedia, imaging, audio, GPU, and on-device AI acceleration into a single chip.
+Qualcomm unveiled the Dragonwing Mobile Broadband Multimedia (MBM) family, a new 4-nanometer SoC lineup for interactive broadband devices, according to reporting by AllAboutCircuits and CNX-Software.
+The family debuts with two SKUs, the premium MBM715 and the mainstream MBM415, both intended for smart displays, retail kiosks, service terminals, and AI assistant hubs that need always-on connectivity and local inference.
+Multiple outlets describe the platforms as integrating cellular, Wi-Fi, multimedia, imaging, audio, GPU, and on-device AI acceleration into a single chip, and both parts run Android or Linux with LPDDR4x or LPDDR5x memory.

 Technical details

-Reporting by AllAboutCircuits states the MBM715 pairs sub-6 GHz 5G NR in SA and NSA modes with Wi-Fi 7 using 320 MHz channels and 4K QAM, delivering a reported peak local wireless throughput of 5.8 Gbps and a peak cellular downlink of 4.2 Gbps.
-AllAboutCircuits and Mobigyaan report the MBM715 uses a Qualcomm Kryo CPU clocked up to 2.8 GHz, supports LPDDR5x memory, and includes an Adreno GPU capable of driving WQHD+ at 144 Hz.
-CNX-Software and TelecomLead list multimedia capabilities, noting a triple 12-bit Spectra ISP on the MBM715 able to capture up to 200 MP and record 4K@60 fps with HDR formats including HDR10 and HDR10+.
-Camera and display pipelines are described across sources as supporting advanced HDR, EIS, and high-refresh-rate outputs.
-Per Mobigyaan and AllAboutCircuits, the MBM715 integrates a Hexagon-class processor inside the Qualcomm AI Engine, combining scalar, tensor, and vector accelerators with a dual-core sensing hub, and is presented in reporting as capable of hosting on-device large language models and generative assistants.
-The MBM415 is reported by CNX-Software, Mobigyaan, and AllAboutCircuits as a lower-cost, lower-power alternative with six Kryo efficiency cores up to 2.0 GHz, support for Wi-Fi 6E (and optional Wi-Fi 5 configurations), Bluetooth 5.3, dual 12-bit ISP supporting up to 64 MP single sensors, and peak sub-6 GHz 5G downlink speeds reported at 2.5 Gbps.
+Reporting by AllAboutCircuits states the MBM715 pairs sub-6 GHz 5G NR in SA and NSA modes with Wi-Fi 7 using 320 MHz channels and 4K QAM, delivering a reported peak local wireless throughput of 5.8 Gbps and a peak cellular downlink of 4.2 Gbps, plus Bluetooth 6.0 with Channel Sounding and LE Audio.
+AllAboutCircuits reports the MBM715 uses a Qualcomm Kryo CPU clocked up to 2.8 GHz and an Adreno GPU capable of driving WQHD+ at 144 Hz.
+CNX-Software and AllAboutCircuits list a triple 12-bit Spectra ISP on the MBM715 able to capture up to 200 MP and record 4K at 60 fps with HDR formats including HDR10, HDR10+, HLG, and AV1.
+Per AllAboutCircuits, the MBM715 integrates a Hexagon processor inside the Qualcomm AI Engine, combining scalar, tensor, and vector accelerators, and is presented as capable of hosting on-device large language models and generative assistants compiled through Qualcomm AI Hub.
+The MBM415 is reported by AllAboutCircuits, CNX-Software, and Mobigyaan as a lower-cost, lower-power alternative with six Kryo efficiency cores up to 2.0 GHz, Wi-Fi 6E (and optional Wi-Fi 5 configurations), Bluetooth 5.3, a dual 12-bit ISP supporting up to 64 MP single sensors and 1080p H.264/H.265 video, and peak sub-6 GHz 5G downlink reported at 2.5 Gbps.
+Its on-device AI is branded 'AI-Enhanced Signal Boost' for modem-side workloads rather than generative inference.

 Industry context